 Throughout the Guide, look for the Physical Literacy logo next to the programs that cover a minimum of one of the promoted 25 Fundamental Movement Skills and includes a warm up activity with Physical Literacy elements.

-In order to achieve these goals, the Richmond Sport for Life Strategy is built upon the philosophy and framework of the Canadian Sport for Life Long Team Athlete Development (LTAD) model.
+In order to achieve these goals, the Recreation and Sport Strategy is built upon the philosophy and framework of the Canadian Sport for Life Long Team Athlete Development (LTAD) model.